 P: (He initially responded fearfully) …I certainly can’t tell her…[that] I talk about you, but it’s really not about you’.
 That sounds insane.
 She wants word for word what we talk about.

 The analyst reports her reverie in brackets in the clinical text: “I felt threatened and responsible for the problem he and his wife were having.
 Upset that I had not pushed him to bring erotic fantasies into the transference”.

+Here is another example where differences among the expert-observers surfaces.
+The patient reports that his wife is angry at him for the forcing and not knowing, and at the analyst for feeling excluded from the intimacy that her husband has with the analyst.
+At the same time, the analyst reports feeling threatened and responsible, had she missed something?
+What does her intervention mean?
+One observer sees the analyst’s intervention as an enactment.
+The patient, in displacement, is voicing a transference fantasy with the analyst alternately playing the forced women and the excluded women.
+Is this a point of mutual anxiety or a blind spot?
+The analyst, in asking about the wife’s actual feeling, is stepping outside the frame in a defensive retreat from the transference intensity.
+In this view, the analyst might have interpreted the transference displacement.
+Another observer points to a subtle transference interpretation, what are your erotic needs of me?
+In this view, the analyst is inviting Adam to talk to her directly about his erotic fantasies.
+The patient’s response appears to indicate the latter, “I certainly can’t tell her”, focusing on his growing intimacy with the analyst.
+Another observer sees a double transference, using his wife’s words to get the analyst angry at his wife, setting up a fight he can sit back as the passive onlooker, and keeping secret his own erotic excitement.
+In this view, the analyst seems to be encouraging him to see her experience as different from his, to remove her from being constructed as part of a triangle in which he possesses the analyst as his life partner.
+Still another obverver sees the analyst clarifying separate identities: she, you and me.

-The first intervention is: “is it possible there is something she has wanted you to be talking with me about?”.
-Then she uses the sense of incompetence, which he has evoked in her (via the sexual acting out), in the next interpretation: “Maybe she wants us to feel as exposed as she has been.”.
-Exposed to whom and for what?
+Then in the next interpretation: “Maybe she wants us to feel as exposed as she has been.”, the analyst continues to evoke the wife’s actual feeling, thus continuing the enactment, or is speaking in displacement, maybe you feel too exposed, leaving open exposed to whom and for what?
 Adam responds: “I had not thought about that….
 Shit I have really screwed this up.
 This is the same thing I did with Janis [former girlfriend]…[She] blamed me for forcing her into the ménage à trois.”
 The effects of the analyst’s interpretation are seen in Adam’s more acute recognition, that he actually had forced Janis and Jess into a ménage à trois, forcing others in the way he felt forced by his father; he is no longer “confused”.
 The analyst explores his fantasy/enacted:

 A: Do you need a third person?